TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Standing Quadriceps Stretch

 Stand erect and hold on to something stationary like the wall to keep balance.
 Grasp your right ankle from behind with your right hand.
-Pull the ankle towards your rear end.
+Pull the ankle toward your rear end.
 Hold this stretch for approximately ten seconds.
-When performing this exercise, make sure that your knee is perpendicular with the ground.
+When performing this exercise, make sure your knee is perpendicular with the ground.
 You should feel a nice pull on your quadriceps.
 Repeat with the left leg.

 Standing Hamstring Stretch